3851:13145Share edittextuser=968 post_id=13145 initial_post_id=0 thread_id=3851

-Description of the activity/assignmentIn this activity, students use 1:5,000,000 scale continent-wide Antarctic data sets of surface elevation, ice thickness, bedrock topography, rock outcroppings, and coast lines to examine the effects of ice removal and sea level rise on the physiography of the continent.
-The emphasis is on the nuts and bolts of some of the tools in the ArcGIS Spatial Analyst extension for analysis and display of raster data, with considerably less emphasis on higher order thinking skills.
-The 3D Analyst extension is used only to calculate ice volumes/areas, a very minor component of the exercise that could be dropped if the extension is not available.
+The emphasis of the exercise is on the nuts and bolts of some of the tools in the ArcGIS Spatial Analyst extension for analysis and display of raster data, with considerably less emphasis on higher order thinking skills.
 Quoting from the introduction "What does Antarctica look like beneath the ice?
 A continent of mountain ranges, deep valleys, plains, inland seas, offshore islands and the like exists there, for the most part invisible but for a few features that protrude above the ice.
 Wouldn't it be nice to have a topographic map in shaded relief of Antarctica without the ice and with oceans filling areas that are below sea level?
 Wouldn't it be even nicer to have such a map that accounted for the isostatic rise of the land surface that would occur after the weight of the ice was removed?
 What would the continent look like if sea level rose by an amount equal to the volume of the water locked up as ice?
 How much ice is there?
-Digital data are available to make such maps and answer these questions, as is software to do so.
+Digital data are available to make such maps and answers these questions, as is software to do so.
 Let's have a crack at it!"

 Determining whether students have met the goalsStudents are evaluated on the basis of answers to 12 questions throughout the exercise and a finished map showing a derived digital elevation model of Antarctica after isostatic rebound from ice removal and a sea level rise of 80.5 meters.